jina-ai/docs/chapters/evaluation/index.rst

 is involved, `GroundTruth` tends to be empty, however when an `Evaluation` pod is involved in the Flow, it will actually take the information of every `GroundTruth` to feed both `Document` and `GroundTruth` information to the evaluator :term:`Executor`

-The evaluation, in general, follows a two step approach: *extraction* and *evaluation*.
+Evaluation consists of extraction and evaluation.
-Jina :term:`Driver` extracts document and groundtruth information from :term:`Protobuf`, and pass this information to the executor.
+In Jina, a :term:`Driver` extracts Document and GroundTruth information from a :term:`Protobuf` message, and pass this information to the executor.
 The second steps happens inside the executor: evaluate the difference between these two documents into a number.
 Afterwards, the :term:`Driver` will add the results of the evaluation into the `evaluations` field of the `Document`.